hpcaubuserguide/hpcaub_userguide/userdoc/matlab.rst

   - run jobs directly on the compute nodes of the cluster (recommended)
         + out of the box parallelizm up to 16 cores (a full node)
-        + full parallelizm on the cluster (requires setup)
+        + full parallelizm on the cluster (requires setup - experimental)
   - run jobs on a client and use the cluster as a backend (requires setup).
         + supports windows clients
         + supports linux and mac clients